Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 <!-- ![VoiceOfTheCouncil](http://www.astralvault.net/games/SA/cyrusa/cyrusaRulebook/Images/VoiceOfTheCouncil.jpg) -->

 After the agendas being voted on and their resolution order have been chosen, any player may spend 1 Command Counter from Strategy Allocation to include the Voice of the Council [Special Objective](#user-content-SpecialObjectives) to the agendas being voted on.
 The decision is made starting with the active player and following the rotation cycler.
 Voice of the Council is treated as a Political Card with the "elect player" keyword *for the duration of the vote* (it stops being treated as a Political Card after being resolved).
-The player including it chooses where it is placed in the resolution order.
+It will always be resolved after the other agendas have been resolved.
 The player elected as voice of the council now qualifies for the corresponding objective, until another voice of the council election is called.

 ***Note:*** *As for all the Special Objectives (green), Voice of the Council is not claimed instantly after a player qualifies for it.*